Kamilcuk/nomad-tools/README.md

   --polling                       Instead of listening to Nomad event stream,
-                                  periodically poll for events -x, --no-preserve-status        Do not preserve tasks exit statuses -S, --log-timestamp             Additionally add timestamp of the logs from the task.
+                                  periodically poll for events -x, --no-preserve-status        Do not preserve tasks exit statuses -T, --log-timestamp             Additionally add timestamp of the logs from the task.
 The timestamp is when the log was received.
 Nomad does not store timestamp of logs sadly.
-  --log-format-alloc TEXT         [default:
+  --log-timestamp-format TEXT     [default: %Y-%m-%dT%H:%M:%S%z] --log-format-alloc TEXT         [default:
                                   %(cyan)s%(allocid).6s:%(group)s:%(task)s:A
                                   %(asctime)s %(message)s%(reset)s]